Walid-Ahmed-Dev/Opentelemetry_Observability_Lab/README.md

 - Migrate SQLite to PostgreSQL via StatefulSets and PersistentVolumes

 **Traffic & Observability Fabric:**
-- Adopt Istio with Envoy sidecars for mTLS, canary routing, and uniform telemetry
+- Adopt an Istio + Envoy service mesh for mTLS, canary routing, and uniform telemetry
 - Standardize tracing/metrics exports with OpenTelemetry Collector on the cluster

 **GitOps & Automation:**